nguyencuong/laravel5/README.md

 # laravel5
-# This is first project to lear how to manage a project on gif
+This is first project to lear how to manage a project on github